 Pumpkin and sweet potatoes are rich sources of fiber and natural sugar.
 Fiber helps with your pooch’s digestive system while natural sugars are a source of calories.
 Dogs love pumpkin and do not mind having it raw or cooked.
 However, if your pup never tasted pumpkin in his life, he may not find this new palette welcoming.
 However, your pooch will definitely enjoy peanut-butter cookies loaded with pumpkin goodness.

 Your dog must be exercised to help him add weight.
+Walking is a great way to accomplish this.
 Exercising helps your dog burn calories, utilize excess body fats, and build muscle.
 In addition, working out increases your dog’s appetite to eat more.
 This is why you should feed him more portions later in the night after his exercise.

 Let him rest for at least 30 minutes, or more, after a meal, before taking him out for exercise.
 This ensures he digests most of the food he eats and prevents him from bloating.
 Consult a local vet to help you find a balance between diet and exercise for your dog.